yop-dev/ai-resume-critic/README.md

 - Update the prompt in `pages/api/analyze.js` to tailor feedback style.
 - Modify the cover letter generation prompt in `pages/api/generate-cover-letter.js`.
 - Adjust UI in `components/ResumePanel.js`, `components/CoverLetterGenerator.js`, and `pages/index.js` as needed.
+- Customize the PDF format in the `downloadAsPdf` function in `components/CoverLetterGenerator.js`.

+## Creator

+This project was created by [Joner De Silva](https://www.linkedin.com/in/joner-de-silva-861575203/).

 ## License